 Although adaptation is happening across Europe, it is not implemented at the scale, depth and speed needed to avoid the risks (high confidence).
 Many sectors and systems, such as flood risk management, critical infrastructure and reforestation, are on self-reinforcing development paths that can result in lock-ins and prevent changes needed to reduce risks in the long term and achieve adaptation targets.
-Forward-looking and adaptive planning can avoid path-dependencies, maladaptation, and ensure timely action (high confidence).
-Monitoring climate change, socio-economic developments and progress on implementation is critical to assess if and when further actions are needed, and evaluating whether adaptation is successful {13.2.2;13.11.1;13.11.2;13.11.3;Cross-Chapter Box DEEP in Chapter 17}.
+Forward-looking and adaptive planning can prevent path dependencies and maladaptation, and ensure timely action (high confidence).
+Monitoring climate change, socioeconomic developments and progress on implementation is critical in assessing if and when further actions are needed, and evaluating whether adaptation is successful {13.2.2;13.10.2;13.11.1;13.11.2;13.11.3; Cross-Chapter Box DEEP in Chapter 17}.